ReEternity/Connect4/README.md

 # Connect4

-This project was built using a third party library, Grid World Case Study.
+This project was built upon a third party library, Grid World Case Study.